jasmineyas/ClassConnect/README.md

 - [x] Define key user stories
 - [x] Define MVP scope
-- [ ] Create mocks for the MVP - very simple one page app.
+- [X] Create mocks for the MVP - very simple one page app.
+------> ended up not being so simple...
 - [X] Define a simple databse schema
 - [ ] Look into the hashing algorithm for student IDs
 - [ ] Set up the react app